ajski1701/raspi-expand-rootfs-centos/README.md

 -------
 Charles Korns' license can be found in LICENSE.charleskorn.raspi-expanded-rootfs

-AJ1701's license can be found in LICENSE.AJ1701.raspi-expand-rootfs-centos
+A.J.
+Scgalski's license can be found in LICENSE.AJ1701.raspi-expand-rootfs-centos

 Author Information
 ------------------

 Based off of the original Ansible playbook by Charles Korn ([me@charleskorn.com](me@charleskorn.com)).
 His original repository can be found at https://github.com/charleskorn/raspi-expanded-rootfs

-Modified for CentOS 7 ARM by [AJ1701](https://github.com/AJ1701)
+Modified for CentOS 7 ARM by [A.J.
+Scgalski](https://github.com/AJ1701).
+Please see my GitHub account for my contact email.

 Contributing
 ------------